Photography copyright © Anil Rao. All rights reserved.

 Lost | Series: Revisiting California’s Coastline

 Somewhere around the beginning of 2004 I got involved in photographing rocks and stones from close quarters.
-The film I was using at the time (Fuji Velvia 50) was quite limited in its ability to capture fine shadow detail and since this was important for what I was trying to achieve, I began to look at alternatives.
+The film I was using at the time (Fuji Velvia 50) was quite limited in its ability to capture fine shadow detail and since this was important for what I was trying to achieve, I began to look at alternatives c# files from the web.
 My search led me to Fuji Astia 100F, a low contrast film renowned for its faithful reproduction of even the softest tones.
 I soon became enamored by its subdued color palette and started using this film for some of my other projects as well.
 Today, I use Astia exclusively for all of my work.

 9. Who are your favorite photographers – yesteryears as well as contemporary ones and why?